Chinese Canadians in Greater Vancouver: Early history

 There were 114 Chinese in the Burrard Inlet area in 1884.
 The population included 60 sawmill hands, 30 cooks and washing persons, ten store clerks, five merchants, three married women, and one prostitute.
 The sawmill hands worked at Hasting's Sawmill.
 Additional Chinese settled an area north of False Creek after an 1885 announcement that the terminus of the railway was to be extended to that area.
 Former railroad workers caused Vancouver's population to increase.

 The city of Vancouver incorporated in April 1886; at the time, the city had a pre-existing Chinese population.
 The Chinese coming to Vancouver had originated from Guangdong.
 Many Chinese worked at Hastings Sawmill upon arrival, and many Chinese worked in logging camps, mills, and in forest-clearing crews.
 Property owners hired Chinese to clear forests because the Chinese were the cheapest laborers available.

 Vancouver gained the Chinese name Erbu, which means "Second Port".
 However New Westminster also had the name "Erbu".
 To disambiguate the two cities, Chinese persons referred to Vancouver as Xianshui Erbu, which means "the Second Port on Brackish Water".
 This name was used in place of Erbu and continues to be used as of 2007.
+But these namings are rendered in Mandarin (pinyin Romanization) so are not the pronunciation of Cantonese speaking early Southeast Asian settlers.
+Vancouver gained the Cantonese name of Saltwater City: haam sui fau (xian shui bu <Mandarin).